Landlord electrical safety certificate

 - Take care not to cover heaters

 And, of course, it's worth considering specialist landlord insurance for your property to cover you against the cost of damage from fire.

 Landlord safety checks - key legal requirements for England, Wales, Scotland

-- From 1 July 2020, for all new private tenancies: electrical installations must be inspected and tested by a qualified person before the tenancy begins and at five-year intervals
+- From 1 June 2020, for all new private tenancies granted: electrical installations must be inspected and tested by a qualified person before the tenancy begins and at five-year intervals

 - From 1 April 2021, the above applies to all tenancies